ksiebel/microservices-ci/Readme.md

 # Microservice application with continuous integration

 **What is this repository?**
-This is an open source project to build a continuous integration pipeline for building, testing and deploying a microservices application in a continuous integration environment.
+This is an open source project to create a continuous integration pipeline for building, testing and deploying a microservices application in a continuous integration environment.

 **Objective**
  - The goal is to have a microservices application with a CI pipeline in a few minutes.